-My wife and I have organised the release of further funds on our mortgage from UBS as we intend to carry out improvements to our property in Blackley.
-Are we obliged to select a high street Blackley solicitor on the UBS conveyancing panel to deal with the legals?
+My husband and I have organised a further advance on our home loan from Barclays as we want to carry out alterations to our home in Blackley.
+Are we obliged to appoint a local Blackley solicitor on the Barclays conveyancing panel to deal with the paperwork?

 Barclays would not normally require firms on their approved list of lawyers to deal with the formalities.
 If they do require any legal work then you would need to ensure that such a lawyer was on the Barclays panel.

 We were going to get a AIP from TSB this week so we can work out what to offer on a property we like as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
 Do TSB recommend any Blackley solicitors on the TSB conveyancing panel, or is it better to find our own lawyer?

 You will need to appoint Blackley solicitors independently although you'll need to choose one on the TSB conveyancing panel.
 The solicitor represents both you and TSB through the process.